harrytabb2001/harrytabb2001/README.md

 I also presented the results from the experiments through in-person interviews either alone or as a duo.
 These ranged from 30 minutes in Year 1 to multiple hour long presentations in Year 4.

 ## Note
-Most of the lab notebook pdf files struggle to load images when viewed in github, for full access please download the files to view.
+Most of the lab notebook pdf files struggle to load images when viewed in github, for full access please download the files.

 ### Year 1
 * Stellar Astrophysics (85%) https://github.com/harrytabb2001/Stellar-Astrophysics